The Jail’s Story

 The airing yards were rebuilt in 1991 on their original foundations using the 1843 drawings of Thomas Brown, architect to the General Board of Directors of Prisons in Scotland.

-See for yourself when you visit Inveraray Jail what life was like when you are locked up in your cell by the Warder and try out your wooden bed or hammock.
+See for yourself when you visit Inveraray Jail what it’s like to be locked up in a cell by the Warder and try out your wooden bed or hammock.

 Life in Jail